dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Player-Piano-Novel-Kurt-Vonnegut/dp/0385333781/">Player Piano (Kurt Vonnegut)</a>
   1. <a href="https://www.amazon.com/Welcome-Monkey-House-Collection-Short/dp/0385333501/">Welcome to the Monkey House: A Collection of Short Works (Kurt Vonnegut)</a>
   1. <a href="https://www.amazon.com/Black-Seventy-fifth-Anniversary-Richard-Wright/dp/0062964135/">Black Boy (Richard Wright)</a>
+  1. <a href="https://www.amazon.com/World-Yesterday-Stefan-Zweig/dp/0803226616/">The World of Yesterday (Stefan Zweig)</a>
   1. ...